 Throughout my educational experience, I have learned the importance of parental involvement in a child’s life.
 The involvement can take many forms: being a role model, instilling good habits, being consistent in discipline, and building good relationships.
 This can be done by taking the time to nurture a relationship with grace and love.
 Equipping children in such ways can help them overcome various life challenges.
 Since social interactions are vital for children’s development, let’s review how social interactions occur in the family.

 In the current world of education, teaching and learning are moving from brick-and-mortar schools to the virtual world, from 30 students in a class to serving one student at a time.
 Especially in the last 10 years, online education is on the rise for homeschooling parents.1 It provides students the flexibility to learn anywhere, 24 hours a day, seven days a week, as long as there is Internet availability.
-Homeschooled online students can take advantage of unique course offerings such as foreign languages; Dual Enrollment (taking college courses while in high school); Advanced Placement; Honors, Gifted, and Bridge programs; and AIMS intervention.
-Importantly, homeschooled students can obtain an accredited diploma from Enlightium Academy.
+Homeschooled online students can take advantage of unique course offerings such as world languages, Dual Enrollment (taking college courses while in high school), Advanced Placement (AP) courses, Honors courses, Gifted courses, and AIMS intervention.
+Importantly, homeschooled students enrolled at Enlightium Academy can obtain an accredited diploma recognized by colleges and universities around the world.

 What kind of environment provides a proper context for learning to take place?
 This question is often asked by educators and parents.
 Let’s try to answer this question in a practical way so it can benefit students and satisfy parents’ and teachers’ expectations.
 In regards to the environment, the best approach is to minimize distractions while a student is working on school assignments.
 It is important that students take breaks, get fresh air, exercise, and have nutritious meals.
 Lave and Wegner (1991) saw learning from non-traditional lenses, instead of asking what kinds of cognitive processes and conceptual structures are involved in learning, they ask what kinds of social engagements provide the proper context for learning to take place.